How To Stop Panic Attacks While Driving

 When it comes to anxiety and panic, the more controlling you are, the more out of control you will feel.
 By increasing your level of control when anxious, the message that you are in danger gets to the sympathetic nervous system and then it works even harder.

-Helpful Techniques to Stop A Panic Attack While Driving
+Here Is How To Stop A Panic Attack While Driving

-You can also stop the car by the side of the road and perform these techniques until the panic attack subsides and then begin driving again.
+It is preferable to use these strategies while you are driving but you can also stop the car by the side of the road and perform these techniques until the panic attack subsides and then begin driving again.

 1. Use Self-Talk